Gertrude Abercrombie: Death

-By the late 1950s, her health declined due to financial trouble, alcoholism, and arthritis, and she became reclusive.
+By the late 1950s, her health declined as a result of financial trouble, alcoholism, and arthritis, and she became reclusive.
 After 1959, her paintings diminished in number as well as scale.
 She required a wheelchair and was eventually bedridden.
 In the final year of her life, a major retrospective of her work was held at the Hyde Park Art Center.
 She died in Chicago on July 3, 1977.
 Her will established the Gertrude Abercrombie Trust which distributed her work and the work of other artists she owned to cultural institutions throughout the Midwest.

 Themes

 Abercrombie painted many variations of her favored subjects: sparsely furnished interiors, barren landscapes, self-portraits, and still-lifes.
-Many compositions feature a lone woman in a flowing gown, often depicted with attributes of sorcery: an owl, a black cat, a crystal ball, or a broomstick.
+Many of her compositions feature a lone woman in a flowing gown, often depicted with attributes of sorcery: an owl, a black cat, a crystal ball, or a broomstick.
 These works were often self-portraits, as she stated in an interview with Studs Terkel shortly before her death: "it is always myself that I paint".
 Tall and sharp-featured, she considered herself ugly; in life she sometimes wore a pointed velvet hat to accentuate her witch-like appearance, "enjoy[ing] the power this artifice gave her over others who would fear or recoil from her".
 Abercrombie also drew inspiration from her dreams as a "self-proclaimed" source for her paintings to convey reality, but with illusions of fantasy.
-The 1940s and '50s are described as her most prolific and productive period; a time when she no longer painted many portraits, but retained the themes mentioned above.
+The 1940s and '50s have been described as her most prolific and productive period; a time when she no longer painted many portraits, but retained the themes mentioned above.

 Abercrombie's mature works are painted in a precise, controlled style.
 She took little interest in other artists' work, although she admired Magritte.
 Largely self-taught, she did not regard her lack of extensive formal training as a hindrance.
 She said of her work: I am not interested in complicated things nor in the commonplace.
 I like and like to paint simple things that are a little strange.
 My work comes directly from my inner consciousness and it must come easily.
 It is a process of selection and reduction.

 Her work evolved into incorporating her love for jazz music, inspired by parties and jam sessions she hosted in her Hyde Park home.
-Musicians such as Sonny Rollins, Max Roach, Jackie Cain and the Modern Jazz Quartet were considered friends.
+Musicians such as Sonny Rollins, Max Roach, Jackie Cain, and the Modern Jazz Quartet were considered friends.
 Dizzy Gillespie described her as "the first bop artist.
 Bop in the sense that she has taken the essence of our music and transported it to another art form".